 - Meet open access and dissemination requirements for research funders (e.g. SSHRC's Research Data Archiving Policy)

-- Recognition and increased visibility: share your data with a global research community
+- Recognition and increased visibility: share your data with a global research community (our Dataverse now indexed in the Web of Sciences' Data Citation Index)

 - Impressive metadata standards support - with Digital Object Identifiers (DOI) for your datasets.